TorBox-App/hosted-terms_of_service/README.md

 <h1>TorBox's Terms of Service</h1>

 <p>This document is the official and most updated version of the terms of service.
-This document was last updated Friday, Janurary 12, 2024 and is in effect Friday, Janurary 12, 2024.
+This document was last updated Sunday, Janurary 21, 2024 and is in effect Friday, Janurary 12, 2024.
 This document can be found at <a href="https://github.com/TorBox-App/hosted-terms_of_service" target="_blank">https://github.com/TorBox-App/hosted-terms_of_service</a> and <a href="https://torbox.app/terms" target="_blank">https://torbox.app/terms</a> where it is mirrored between sites.</p>

 <p><strong>By signing up for a TorBox account, you accept the Terms of Conditions stated below.</strong></p>
 <p><strong>We are TorBox ("we", "us", "TorBox") operate https://torbox.app as well as any other related products and services that refer or link to these terms (collectively the "services" or "service").</strong></p>